kez-1a/Toronto-311-Service-Request-Analysis/README.md

 ## Research Questions

-1. How has reported 311 demand concentration by service request category and city division changed between the two periods?
+1. How has reported 311 demand concentration by service request category and city division changed between 2010–2013 and 2022–2025?

-2. Which high-volume service request categories show different monthly or seasonal patterns?
+2. Which high-volume 311 service request categories show different monthly or seasonal patterns between 2010–2013 and 2022–2025?

-3. Which differences can be compared responsibly, and which require caution because of changes in categories, divisions, wards, coverage, or reporting practices?
+3. Which differences between the early and recent periods can be compared responsibly, and which require caution because of changes in categories, divisions, wards, data coverage, or reporting practices?
+   ----

 ## Repository Contents